 The Salvation Army’s abstinence stance has often put it at odds with mainstream society, perhaps now more than ever as drinking alcohol has become such a dominant cultural practice.

 The Salvation Army's response to pre-natal diagnosis, the use of gametes and embryos for research and the whole concept of eugenics.

-Resources provided to give Salvationists and friends an informed view around the matter of euthanasia, recognising that media coverage of this issue can be limited.
+Resources provided to give Salvationists and friends an informed view around the matter of euthanasia.

 Many people view gambling as a form of entertainment, but it can result in significant harm for many.
 The Salvation Army's mission is to provide a holistic approach which empowers people with gambling and related problems to make positive choices.

 How should we relate to one another within church communities?
 Those who follow Jesus Christ need to both understand and be aware of power dynamics in all their relationships.

 The Salvation Army's response to sex, sexuality and prostitution, which are complex and often misunderstood issues, invoking a strong array of emotions.